ClarytyLLC/docs/src/docs/tutorials/pages/testing-and-debugging-engines.md

 In the preceding example, the second element in the array has an empty object, and the third element has a negative `startTimeMs`, which would clearly cause problems due to data inconsistency.
 Fortunately, the engine output validator can catch a large subset of these sorts of problems.

-Here's what we get when we try to validate our less than perfect output:
+Here's what you get when you try to validate our less than perfect output:

 ```json
 {